Members of the Senedd have approved the names and remits of 13 committees for the Seventh Senedd – one more than in the last Senedd.

 What happens next

-Elections for Committee Chairs are expected to take place later in June, with the first committee meetings taking place shortly afterwards.
+Committee members will be confirmed later in June, with the first committee meetings taking place shortly afterwards.

 Some committees – including the Scrutiny of the First Minister Committee, Llywydd’s Committee and Chair’s Forum – will be established after Chairs have been elected.